-The Face of the Other is a villain concept and requires additional glory to play
+The Face of the Other is an antagonist concept and requires additional glory to play

 Rites of the Other

 The wind in the trees is our breath on your neck; the reaching branches are our long fingers grasping at you.
 The darkness is our shadow falling across you.
 We are born of your fear, and like dutiful children, we shall live to see our parents placed in the ground.